• Skip to primary navigation

 Formulas:

-• IB is the base current needed for the transistor to operate properly.
+• IB base current needed for transistor to work.

 R2 = VCC / Ispeaker